 How to Sell Breast Milk Online

 To create your own ad, simply register for a free account with the Only The Breast.
-Determine ahead of time whether you want to sell locally to exchange the breast milk and cash in person, or whether you’d prefer to ship frozen breast milk.
+You’ll need to determine ahead of time whether you want to sell locally to exchange the breast milk and cash in person, or whether you’d prefer to ship frozen breast milk.

 Selling or Donating Your Breast Milk to Milk Banks